-The best time to have this treatment is in the morning on cleansed empty stomach.
+The best time to have this treatment is in the morning on a cleansed, empty stomach.
 That’s when it is the most effective.
-So you can prepare the smoothie the previous night and store it in the refrigerator.
+So, you can prepare the smoothie the previous night and store it in the refrigerator.
 Have this chilled and healthy drink in the morning around an hour before you eat anything else.
 It might also be followed immediately with a laxative like castor oil (cold pressed and food grade).
-Many of them do not like castor oil and they need a citrus juice to wash down the taste in the mouth.
+Many do not like castor oil and need a citrus juice to wash down the taste in the mouth.

 How Many Papaya Seeds Should You Eat?

-Does this mean you can simply grab a few tablespoons of papaya seeds and munch them away or have them in a smoothie like described above?
-Well, the seeds are perfectly safe to eat but the bitter and peppery taste might be overwhelming to start with.
+Does this mean you can simply grab a few tablespoons of papaya seeds and munch away or have them in a smoothie like described above?
+Well, the seeds are perfectly safe to eat, but the bitter and peppery taste might be overwhelming to start with.

-Maybe you can start with chewing one or two seeds, to begin with.
-Then work up your way to have a tablespoon full which will be sufficient for the smoothie recipe; ideally, have this for three to four days in a row.
+Maybe you can start with chewing one or two seeds.
+Then, work your way up to a tablespoon full, which will be sufficient for the smoothie recipe; ideally, have this for three to four days in a row.

 More on Antibacterial Properties of Papaya Seeds

-The research and studies on papaya seeds and its medicinal use have identified that the seeds have more value than the flesh of the fruit.
-The seeds also have antibacterial properties and are effective against E. Coli, Salmonella, and Staphylococcus infections as well.
+The research and studies on papaya seeds and their medicinal use have determined that the seeds have more value than the flesh of the fruit.
+The seeds also have antibacterial properties and are effective against E. coli, Salmonella, and Staphylococcus infections as well.
 It is also known to be a cure for piles and as a medicine against typhoid caused by Salmonella species.
-The antibacterial properties of these seeds also make it effective as a medicine against urinogenital disorders such as trichomoniasis as they seem to help curb the toxicity levels.
+The antibacterial properties of these seeds also make them effective as a medicine against urogenital disorders such as trichomoniasis as they seem to help curb the toxicity levels.

-The seed has a bacteriostatic activity on Gram-positive as well as negative organisms and is useful in treating chronic skin ulcer.
+The seed shows bacteriostatic activity against Gram-positive as well as negative organisms and is useful in treating chronic skin ulcers.
 More study is required to be able to identify the other medicinal properties of this supposed wonder seed.
-It is actually a super seed and irrespective of the age of the fruit, the seed makes a good score on its medicinal value and has the potential to cure a number of ailments.
+It is actually a super seed and, irrespective of the age of the fruit, the seed gets a good score on its medicinal value and has the potential to cure a number of ailments.

 Toxicity Levels of Papaya Seeds: The Flip Side